Specialist Training in Medical Ophthalmology

 For further information on the funding available from the HSE Medical Education & Training Unit for exam fees please review this document

 It is essential that trainees achieve both the common and specialty-specific competences defined in the curriculum to be eligible to exit the program.
 The European Board of Ophthalmology Diploma or EBOD is the formal exit requirement for the Certificate of Completion of Specialist Training.
-Award of the CCST will allow the Medical Ophthalmic Specialist Trainee to be registered on the specialist registrar of the Medical Council and will indicate that the Ophthalmic Specialist has reached the curricular standards of competence to practice independently as a Medical Ophthalmic Specialist in Ireland.
+With the Award of the CCST doctors are eligible to be registered on the specialist registrar of the Medical Council in the Division of Ophthalmology.

 If you wish to apply to the HSE National Flexible Training Scheme please complete and submit the application form.